-A communications plan has been developed as part of the final business case, demonstrating a proactive approach to communications in this case.
+5.1 A communications plan has been developed as part of the revised business case, demonstrating a pro-active approach to communications in this case.
 A media statement will be issued following the MCA meeting, and updates shared online and on social media.